Last updated on February 10, 2026

 Heliod, Sun-Crowned | Illustration by Lius Lasahido

 Lifelink has a problem.
 Much like flying, haste, and deathtouch, it’s a mechanic that adds extra to already strong cards.
-Most of the cards in the top five are already incredibly strong without lifelink, it just makes them even better.
 This is a positive for you as a player, but a negative for the mechanic.

 It also means that there isn’t really a “lifelink” strategy in Magic, as other forms of lifegain like Soul Sisters are much more efficient.
 The only premier lifelink deck that I can think of in any format is Heliod Combo, a deck that uses Heliod, Sun-Crowned and Walking Ballista to go infinite.
 But this is an anomaly.
 Lifelink is used more as a way to combo off and win the game.